Lemon Demon

 Lemon Demon is a musical project and band created by American comedian and musician Neil Cicierega in 2003 in Boston, Massachusetts.
 Lemon Demon's studio work is performed solely by Cicierega, who is the project's sole official member.
 Live performances also include a backing band, with previous performances consisting of Alora Lanzillotta, Charles Sergio, Anthony Wry, Dave Kitsberg, and Greg Lanzillotta.

-As of 2025, Lemon Demon has released seven studio albums and five EPs.
+The band gained a cult following on the Internet in the 2000s, thanks in large part to the viral success of the Flash animated music video for their song "The Ultimate Showdown of Ultimate Destiny" (2005).
+As of 2026, Lemon Demon has released seven studio albums and five EPs.